The Commissioning Grant returns for 2026

 Can I still perform at Chichester Fringe 2026 even if I don't receive the grant?

-If you are not selected, all is not lost as we may still offer you a place in Chichester Fringe or you can apply as part of our second wave which will open on Monday 05th January 2026.
+If you are not selected, all is not lost as we may still offer you a place in Chichester Fringe or you can apply as part of our second wave here.

 Get involved.